xb3sox/student-mngmt/README.md

 <!--- Project title and description --->
-<h1 align="center">Student Management System</h1>
+<h1 align="left">Student Management System</h1>
-<p align="center">This is a simple CRUD application for managing student data.
+<p align="left">This is a simple CRUD application for managing student data.
 It allows you to add, edit, and delete student records using a web-based interface.</p>
 <!--- Table of contents --->
 <h2>Table of Contents</h2>
 <ul>